Rami1804/netflix-analysis/README.md

-# 🎬 Netflix Data Analysis (Beginner Project)
+# 🎬 Netflix Data Analysis

 This project explores the Netflix Movies and TV Shows dataset using basic data analysis and visualization tools in Python.
-It's a great starting point to showcase beginner-level data analysis skills.

 ---